clz-nus-labs/Gsxt-Solver/README.md

 # GSXT Solver

-`gsxt-solver` packages the latest trained character/icon ordering pipeline behind a stable Python API and CLI.
+`gsxt-solver` packages the trained character/icon ordering pipeline behind a stable Python API and CLI.

-The repository intentionally contains only the current inference implementation and the training utilities needed to reproduce it.
-Model weights, datasets, browser profiles, generated images, historical experiments, and the unrelated `GJQYXYGS` automation project are not stored in Git.

 ## Install from a checkout